semenko/celfie-simplified/README.md

 chr1	60    61	89	115
 ```

 **Note:** Your sample .bed does not need a header.
-If you do not provide one, samples will be named "sample1, sample2 …".
-If you provide one, it **must** start with #, and your sample names must be formatted as "Tissue_name_meth" and "Tissue_name_depth".
+Without a header, samples will be named "sample1, sample2 …".
+If you provide a header, it **must** start with #, and your sample names must be formatted as "Tissue_name_meth" and "Tissue_name_depth".
 You can include more than one tissue (e.g. columns 5 and 6 can be tissue2_meth and tissue2_depth).

 **Note**: Many analyses generate % methylation values — you can convert from percent to absolute counts using:
 ```
 awk 'BEGIN{OFS="\t"}{ print $1, $2, $3, int($4 * $5 + 0.5), int($5) }'
 ```

-## TIM Matrix Format
+## Reference Matrix (TIM) Format

-CelFiE expects tissue informative markers (TIMs) in a .bed file with a header the following format:
+CelFiE expects a reference matrix of tissue informative markers (TIMs) in a .bed file with a header the following format:

 ```
 # chrom start  end      tissue1_meth      tissue1_depth     tissue2_meth      tissue2_depth